shoaibmerchant/mirkwood/README.md

 **Mirkwood** is a GraphQL-based Rapid Server-Side Development framework, that is built by the Developers, of the Developers and for the Developers.

-Head to the [Getting Started]() wiki of the repository to start rolling.
+Head to the [wiki](https://bitbucket.org/actonatedev/mirkwood/wiki/Home) of the repository to start rolling.